Tornadoes of 2010: January

-There were 41 tornadoes reported in the US in January, of which 29 were confirmed.
+There were 41 tornadoes reported in the US in January, of which 30 were confirmed.

 January 19–21 (Southern California)

 An outbreak of weak tornadoes occurred between Santa Barbara and Orange Counties in Southern California on January 19 and continued into January 21.
 The outbreak was from the result of a vigorous Pacific storm system that moved into the Los Angeles metropolitan area on January 18.
 EF1 damage was reported to the Huntington Beach harbor area in Orange County, and in Santa Barbara County a local radio station reported that a sheriff's deputy had sighted a possible tornado, with roof damage near the Ocean Meadow Golf Course.
 A third tornado was reported by the public in Orange County, with cars overturned on the Pacific Coast Highway and roof damage in the area.
-Additional tornadoes were reported from the same system on January 21, with damage reported in Blythe, California, and Santa Barbara, California.
+Additional tornadoes were reported from a different system on January 21, with damage reported in Blythe, California, and Santa Barbara, California.
+Tornadoes were also confirmed on January 18 and January 23.